My name is Logan Christopher and I am the owner of Legendary Strength. Below you’ll find a fairly complete history of my training.

 I do it for a while then stop, only to return later on.
 I play football for all four years and this cycle continues.
 I would say in that time I became marginally stronger, but was still scrawny weighing in at about 140 at 6 foot.

-In my senior year I become friends with another guy who likes to bodybuild.
+In my senior year, I become friends with another guy who likes to bodybuild.
 We become training partners.
-We did some crazy routines, like working out for an hour, going out to the parking lot and drinking a protein shake, then going back into the gym for another hour and a half.
+We did some crazy routines, like working out for an hour, going out to the parking lot and drinking a protein shake, and then going back into the gym for another hour and a half.
 We take a lot of supplements and get marginally stronger.

 Somehow my friend stumbles across an Ironmind magazine and orders some grip stuff.
 We mess around with it a little infrequently.
 I couldn’t even close the Trainer the first time I tried.